 An eBook is very different.
 An eBook is more likely to be aimed at a reader who is new to the topic.
-It might provide an overview or a beginners’ guide to a subject, illustrating this with tips and advice or infographics.
+It might provide an overview or a beginners’ guide to a subject, and illustrate this with tips and advice or infographics.
 The style of an eBook is more chatty.
-It can contain colourful illustrations, infographics, pull quotes, bullets and lists.
-Some contain hyperlinks and video, to provide an easy interactive experience.
-The length of an e-book can be anything from ten pages upwards, but there is less text on each page than with a white paper, so the reading time may about the same.
+It can contain colourful illustrations, pull quotes, bullets and lists.
+Some eBooks contain hyperlinks and video, to provide an easy interactive experience.
+The length of an e-book can be anything from ten pages upwards, but there is less text on each page than with a white paper, so the reading time will be about the same.

 White papers usually have a plain business-like format with very little branding or direct advertising content.
 This is important because white papers are supposed to be impartial rather than promoting a brand.
 An eBook will be more colourful, and is likely to be more overtly promotional.
 It will have a cover, a middle and a back page, and will use a graphical format more like a book or brochure.
 It can contain some corporate branding.

-Both kinds of document are published in PDF format, which means that no one can edit them.
-Both the white paper and the eBook have a place in a content marketing campaign, but they are used at different stages of the marketing funnel.
+Both kinds of document are published in PDF format, so that no one can edit them.
+Both the white paper and the eBook have a place in a content marketing campaign, at different stages of the marketing funnel.